chibisnorlax/acnhfaq/faq/villagers.md

 ## Is there any gameplay related benefit to gifting villagers?
 Yes, it increases your [friendship level](#what-is-friendshipwhat-are-friendship-levels) with them.
 For more info on gifting, please refer to Yue's gifting guide here - <https://yuexr.github.io/acnh/gift.html>.

+{: .caution}
-***Note:** The "safe gifts" section of Yue's gifting guide is currently out of date.
-Please refer to the table below for an up-to-date list of safe gifts.*
+The "safe gifts" section of Yue's gifting guide is currently **out of date**.
+Please refer to the table below for an up-to-date list of safe gifts.

 <div>
 <table id="gifting"><colgroup> <col style="width: 100px"> <col style="width: 150px"> <col /> </colgroup>